E5C4CCAA-06BE-6365-0ED668761D20D82E

 Where Burke Library Makerspace, Map #47

-• Join us for an introductory workshop on Firefly, Adobe's generative artificial intelligence (AI) platform.
+• Join us for an introductory workshop on Gemini and NotebookLM, Google's artificial intelligence (AI) platforms.
 In this session, we’ll show you how to access and navigate the tool, explore its core features and models, and discuss practical applications for research and administrative work.
 We’ll also highlight key considerations around privacy, security, and responsible use.
 No prior AI experience is required—just bring your curiosity!
+Sponsored by LITS.

 Where Burke Library Couper Classroom, Map #47